trisacrypto/trisa/docs/content/gds/members.en.md

 weight: 70
 ---

-The `TRISAMembers` service is an experimental service that provides extra access to the directory service for verified TRISA members.
-Only members of the TRISA network (e.g. members who have been issued valid identity certificates) can access other members of the network using this service. *Note: Once validated, this service will be moved into the official TRISA specification.*
+The `TRISAMembers` service is an experimental service that provides extra, secure access to the directory service for verified TRISA members.
+Only members of the TRISA network (e.g. members who have been issued valid identity certificates) can access detailed directory service data about the network using this service. *Note: Once validated, this service will be moved into the official TRISA specification.*

 ## The `TRISAMembers` Service

 This section describes the protocol buffers for the `TRISAMembers` endpoint, which can be found [here](https://github.com/trisacrypto/directory/blob/main/proto/gds/members/v1alpha1/members.proto).
 This file can be compiled into the language of your choice ([example for Go](https://github.com/trisacrypto/directory/tree/main/pkg/gds/members/v1alpha1)). *Note: You will need to download and install the protocol buffer compiler if you have not already.*

-The `TRISAMembers` service expects as input a `ListRequest` and returns a `ListReply`.
+Currently, the `TRISAMembers` service is comprised of only a single RPC &mdash; the `List` RPC.
+Other experimental, secure RPCs may be made available in the future.

 ```proto
 service TRISAMembers {